Foundry model

 Integrated circuit production facilities are expensive to build and maintain.
 Unless they can be kept at nearly full use, they will become a drain on the finances of the company that owns them.
 The foundry model uses two methods to avoid these costs: fabless companies avoid costs by not owning such facilities.
-Merchant foundries, on the other hand, find work from the worldwide pool of fabless companies, and by careful scheduling, pricing, and contracting keep their plants at full use.
+Merchant foundries, on the other hand, find work from the worldwide pool of fabless companies, through careful scheduling, pricing, and contracting, keep their plants in full use.

 History

-Originally, microelectronic devices were manufactured by companies that both designed and produced the devices.
+Companies that both designed and produced the devices were originally responsible for manufacturing microelectronic devices.
 These manufacturers were involved in both the research and development of manufacturing processes and the research and development of microcircuit design.

-The first pure play semiconductor company is the Taiwan Semiconductor Manufacturing Corporation, a spin-off of the government Industrial Technology Research Institute, which split its design and fabrication divisions in 1987, a model advocated for by Carver Mead in the U.S., but deemed too costly to pursue.
+The first pure play semiconductor company is the Taiwan Semiconductor Manufacturing Corporation founded by Morris Chang, a spin-off of the government Industrial Technology Research Institute, which split its design and fabrication divisions in 1987, a model advocated for by Carver Mead in the U.S., but deemed too costly to pursue.
 The separation of design and fabrication became known as the foundry model, with fabless manufacturing outsourcing to semiconductor foundries.